 The virtual-only book tour:

-This Esquire article offers poignant perspective from authors whose tours were cancelled or driven entirely online due to COVID-19.
+This Esquire article offers poignant perspectives from authors whose tours were canceled or driven entirely online due to COVID-19.
 Some authors found that they had larger audiences online than they typically would with in-person events.
-Others report diminished stage fright and a more opportunities for audience contribution.
+Others report diminished stage fright and more opportunities for audience contribution.
 There were, of course, drawbacks.
-Traditional book tours represented were a chance for authors to escape the isolation of writing and discuss readers’ reactions IRL.
+Traditional book tours represented a chance for authors to escape the isolation of writing and discuss readers’ reactions IRL.
 Check out this WIRED piece on the subject.